-The 2023 festival will be a hybrid festival occurring online on Eventive and in-person at Northwest Film Forum, 1515 12th Avenue between Pike and Pine on Seattle’s Capitol Hill.
-Whenever possible, partnerships take our screenings to other venues in our area as well.
+The 2024 festival will be a hybrid festival occurring online on Eventive and in-person at Northwest Film Forum, 1515 12th Avenue between Pike and Pine on Seattle’s Capitol Hill.

 • Best Live Action Short Film